MMP460 is centered around an ambitious semester-long group project. This page provides guidelines, grading rubric and templates.

 - Web-based advertising (banners, email campaigns)

 - Your campaign should have a cohesive visual and conceptual approach.
 It should engage the user by offering a unique take on the issue at hand.
 Look at what already exists in the media landscape around your topic and try to create something that adds to the conversation.
-If the campaign includes a website, it should be more than static pages with text and images – it should include interactions and/or motion graphic that illustrate the message of the campaign.
+If the campaign includes a website, it should be more than a static pages with text and images – it should include interactions and/or motion graphic that illustrate the message of the campaign.

 - The first step will be to create a project proposal.
 No matter your theme/concept/format, you should submit: